-A sunny bank holiday weekend?
-Must be time for a picnic.
+Sunny weather, restrictions loosening?
+Must be time for a picnic with friends.
 Here’s our guide to the best London parks for picnics

 One of our favourite London views is from the top of Primrose Hill, a whopping 63 metres above sea level.
 A special spot to watch the sun go down.